MilesCranmer/PySR/README.md

 ### API

 What follows is the API reference for running the numpy interface.
-Note that most parameters here have been tuned with ~1000 trials over several example equations, so you likely don't need to tune them yourself.
+You likely don't need to tune the hyperparameters yourself, but if you would like, you can use `hyperopt.py` as an example.
 However, you should adjust `threads`, `niterations`, `binary_operators`, `unary_operators`, and `maxsize` to your requirements.

 The program will output a pandas DataFrame containing the equations, mean square error, and complexity.
 It will also dump to a csv